 Business Computer Applications 12: Businesses use a wide variety of equipment that requires a basic level of technical skill to operate.
-Using a variety of software, you will develop your understanding of business information systems and improve your keyboard proficiency, critical-thinking abilities, and entrepreneurial and problem-solving skills.
-Business Computer Applications 12 will give you the technical tools to succeed in the business world.
+Using a variety of software, students will develop an understanding of business information systems and improve their keyboard proficiency, critical-thinking abilities, and entrepreneurial and problem-solving skills.
+Students will learn how to create reports, letters, tables, other useful documents and some advance word processing and desktop publishing skills.

 Career-Life Connections: Today's graduates must be able to adapt to ongoing change in many aspects of their lives.
-Purposeful career-life development, where students learn how to set personally meaningful goals, recognize, and cultivate relevant opportunities and supportive relationships, and continually re-evaluate and revise their plans, is a requirement for educated citizens in an ever-changing world.
+Purposeful career-life development, where students learn how to set personally meaningful goals, recognize and cultivate relevant opportunities and supportive relationships, and continually re-evaluate and revise their plans, is a requirement for educated citizens in an ever-changing world.
 Educated citizens are lifelong learners who continually build on their self-awareness about evolving interests and strengths, and who can use this personal knowledge to inform their career-life choices with flexibility as opportunities and challenges arise.

 In Grades 10 to 12, students explore and research a multitude of education, work-related, and life opportunities to develop the knowledge and the personal and social competencies to manage the next steps in their career-life journeys.

-Career-Life Education: This course will help students to develop the skills they need to become self-directed individuals who set goals, make thoughtful decisions, and take responsibility for pursuing their goals throughout life.
+Career-Life Education: This course helps students to develop the skills they need to become self-directed individuals who set goals, make thoughtful decisions, and take responsibility for pursuing their goals throughout life.
 The course encourages students to explore a range of pathways beyond secondary school, develop health and wellness goals, and polish their employability and financial planning skills.